htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``CURB_MATCHMAKING`` :index:`CURB_MATCHMAKING`
-    A ClassAd expression evaluated by the *condor_schedd* in the context of the *condor_schedd* daemon’s own ClassAd.
+    A ClassAd expression evaluated by the *condor_schedd* in the context of the *condor_schedd* daemon's own ClassAd.
 While this expression evaluates to ``True``, the *condor_schedd* will refrain from requesting more resources from a *condor_negotiator*.
 Defaults to ``RecentDaemonCoreDutyCycle > 0.98``.